 Thomas: Your analysis lets mystics believe whatever they want and equates reason with madness.
 Not all starting assumptions are equivalent.
 The scientific method’s effectiveness is made evident by humanity’s technological progress.
 In light of this, we can only say that Socrates was wrong to abandon the senses and the body.
 If he lived today, he would have abandoned the forms.

 Thomas: Why not?
-Your statement does what it says one can’t do!
+This argument itself reasons about reason!
 Besides, Socrates says the senses don’t lead to pure knowledge, but he ends the Phaedo with a mythical description of earth, filled with empirical claims.
 He says humans live below a sea of air, and that other beings live on the true surface of the earth.
 “We, who dwell in the hollows of it, are unaware of this and we think that we live above, on the surface of the earth.
 It is as if someone who lived deep down in the middle of the ocean thought he was living on its surface.”

 It’s a beautiful and clever vision, and fits with his theory of ethics, since true surface dwellers are “pure, not eaten away or spoiled by decay and brine or corroded by the water and air which have flowed into the hollows here and bring ugliness and disease upon earth, stones, the other animals and plants.”
 However clever and beautiful, this vision is entirely wrong.

-The armchair philosopher succeeded in fooling themselves into believing what they wanted using deduction.
+Armchair philosopher use deduction to fool themselves into believing what they.
 Induction and the senses are the surest way to correct such misguided thoughts.

 He deserves credit for loving the truth and inviting correction.
 He was mystical, but not dogmatic.
 After his final vision, he said: “No sensible man would insist that these things are as I have described them, but I think it is fitting for a man to risk the belief—for the risk is a noble one—that this, or something like this, is true about our souls and their dwelling places, since the soul is evidently immortal, and a man should repeat this to himself as if it were an incantation.”